Treatment Options / by Arista Recovery Staff

 Leveraging Family, Peer, and Professional Support

 Week three of your veterans rehab midwest action plan is about building the kind of support team that makes real change possible.
-You'll want to have honest talks with family about what you're working toward, clearly outlining how their encouragement and boundaries can make a real difference.
+You'll want to:

 Metrics, Continuous Improvement, and Outcomes